 Used Car: 2009 Dodge Nitro Review

-The 2009 Dodge Nitro has bold styling, but low reliability and fuel economy ratings, an unimpressive interior and poor performance push it toward the bottom of the class.
+The 2009 Dodge Nitro has bold styling, but poor fuel economy ratings, an unimpressive interior and poor performance push it toward the bottom of the class.

 The 2009 Dodge Nitro is ranked:

 The majority of auto critics were underwhelmed by the 2009 Dodge Nitro’s performance.
 Still, if you’re searching for a used compact SUV with excellent towing capabilities, the Nitro is worth a look, with a capacity that maxes out at 5,000 pounds.
 Even with a V6 engine, reviewers thought the Nitro felt slightly underpowered compared to rivals.
 When it was new, test drivers found the Nitro’s handling to be decent, but said the ride is rough, even in the sport-tuned R/T model.
-The Nitro also performed poorly in crash tests and received a low reliability rating.
-In addition, the Nitro is near the bottom of the class in terms of fuel economy.
+The Nitro is near the bottom of the class in terms of fuel economy.